girliemac/CoDoodler/README.md

 # CoDoodler

-A very simple multi-user doodling web app, using [Pubnub][pubnub] real-time network JavaScript API, that enable you to graw on the canvas with strangers.
+A very simple multi-user doodling web app, using [PubNub][pubnub] real-time network JavaScript API, that enable you to graw on the canvas with strangers.

-This toy app supports multiple inputs methods by using `mouse`, `touch`, and `pointer` events do the app is supported on desktop and touch-screen devices, including iOS and Android phones and tablet, and Windows 8 devices.
+This little toy app supports multiple inputs methods by using `mouse`, `touch`, and `pointer` events do the app is supported on desktop and touch-screen devices, including iOS and Android phones and tablet, and Windows 8 devices.

 ## Demo